AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/project1.md

 weight = 12
 +++

-### Project 1 is Due October 13th at 11:59 PM.
+#### Project 1 is Due October 13th at 11:59 PM.
+This is an individual project, but like the homework you can ask for advice from others directly and in the Slack Channel.

 ###  Project Objective
-The goal is to develop an understanding of how individuals approach data science projects, seeing the entire process from exploritory data analysis to modeling and  evaluation.
+The goal is to develop an understanding of how individuals approach data science projects, seeing the entire process from exploratory data analysis to modeling and  evaluation.

 ### Project Selection
 There are a tremendous number of potential [Kaggle](https://www.kaggle.com) projects available that would make excellent selections.
 The following are recommended projects.
 If you are just getting started, I'd suggest that you stick with these.